-Morzine has invested in state of the art snowmaking facilities to create a good base for the whole season, with the flexibility to top up on these slopes if necessary.
+- State of the art snowmaking facilities to create a good base for the whole season, with the flexibility to top up on the slopes if necessary.

 Resorts that guarantee snow don’t always guarantee fun.
-Don’t miss out on an authentic ski or boarding holiday by thinking that high altitude is the only choice.
+Don’t miss out on an authentic ski or snowboarding holiday by thinking that high altitude is the only choice.